 St. Luke’s Edmond Chancel Choir |Candace Fish

 Do you love music?
 Do love to sing in the car or the shower?
-Do you want to learn more about music and have making lifelong friends while you do it?
-Then come join the St. Luke’s Edmond Chancel Choir!
-The Chancel Choir rehearses every Wednesday night from 7:30 – 9:00 and helps lead in worship every Sunday morning in the 11:00 Traditional Worship Service.
+Do you want to learn more about music and make lifelong friends while you do it?
+Then come join the Edmond Chancel Choir!
+Rehearsals are Wednesdays 7:30 – 9 p.m. and they help lead in worship every Sunday in the Traditional Worship Service.
 You do not need to be an expert musician or have any experience singing in a choir to join.
-Just come prepared to have a good time and use your gifts to bring glory to God!

 Candace Fish is the Director of Traditional Worship at St. Luke’s Edmond.
 She is currently completing her PhD in Piano Performance and Pedagogy at the University of Oklahoma.
 She also has extensive background in vocal training and choral performance.